Social Media Copyright Attorneys in Dallas-Fort Worth

 Protecting You from Copyright Infringement in Social Media

 Online exposure is a double-edged sword.
-Uploading one’s art to social media sites like YouTube and Facebook can provide a critical boost of visibility for a local artist, filmmaker or band.
-But there is always the risk of having one’s material pirated.
+Uploading your art to social media sites like YouTube and Facebook can provide a critical boost of visibility for your art.
+Unfortunately, there is always the risk of having your material pirated.

 The second battle is with underground websites and file sharing networks like BitTorrent who wish to pirate the works of others.
 This is a much bigger problem and much harder to fight.
 The victims of this kind of online infringement are typically companies that have copyrighted music, developed gaming software, or produced and distributed movies and videos.
 Online piracy networks usually operate across national jurisdictions, making it much harder to bring them to justice.

 Suppose that material was made by one artist and then modified (or not modified) by another person before being uploaded to a website.
 Who is responsible for the infringement of intellectual property rights?
-The website owner?
+Is it the website owner?
 The poster?

-Internet law is a unique field of law that few law firms have entered into.
+Internet law is a unique field of law that few firms have entered into.
 The rules for untangling such disagreements are very different from disputes in the brick-and-mortar world.
 Norred Law is experienced in handling intellectual property disputes involving social media platforms and other online properties.